Skip to main content

 Table \(\PageIndex{1}\): Bond lengths of carbon-oxygen and carbon-sulfur single and double bonds

 This minimizes resonance stabilization compared to the carboxylic acid ester, as shown in the figure below.
-The products of hydrolysis of both a carboxylic and thiol ester are of comparable energy.
-Hence only the thioester is relatively destabilized compared to its hydrolysis product, with the ΔG0 hydrolysis = -7.5 kcal/mol (-31 kJ/mol), the same as for the hydrolysis of a phosphoanhydride bond of ATP.
-Additionally, a resonance structure shows a positive charge on the carbonyl C and a negative on the oxygen allowing the carbonyl carbon to be more electrophilic.
+The hydrolysis products of both a carboxylic and thiol ester are of comparable energy.
+Hence, only the thioester is relatively destabilized compared to its hydrolysis product, with the ΔG0 hydrolysis = -7.5 kcal/mol (-31 kJ/mol), the same as for the hydrolysis of a phosphoanhydride bond of ATP.
+Additionally, a resonance structure shows a positive charge on the carbonyl C and a negative charge on the oxygen, allowing the carbonyl carbon to be more electrophilic.
 Another more sophisticated reason for the relative destabilization of the thiol ester is that the overlap between the carbonyl C p orbital is the larger S p orbital is less, hindering the delocalization of electrons needed to stabilize the thiol ester.

 Figure \(\PageIndex{6}\) illustrates these points.